Copyright 2026 Philippe Billet assisted by LLMs in free mode: chatGPT, Qwen, Deepseek, Gemini, Claude, le chat Mistral.

 dict

-- 'explicit': list of explicit solutions ξ(x) (1D only) or None
+List of explicit solutions ξ(x) (1D only), or None if no explicit solution exists.

 """